lgatto/TeachingMaterial/R/rprog.md

 ## Scoping

-In addition to what we have seen above, a function has also its very own environment, in which it arguments a stored and its body is evaluated.
+In addition to what we have seen above, a function has also its very own environment, in which its arguments are stored and its body is evaluated.
 The functions arguments are copies of the initial variables, so that the original ones stay unchanged.